Josh015/bevy-crab-pong/README.md

 ## TODO

-- [ ] Populate the basic Bevy engine project code setup.
+- [x] Set up a basic Bevy engine project.
 - [ ] Stub out and white box the scene with color tints.
 - [ ] Port the core game logic to the white box.
 - [ ] Add config files for all game settings.